szczyglis-dev/py-gpt/README.md

 ## Voice Control (inline)

 The plugin provides voice control command execution within a conversation.
+The optional **Magic prefix for voice commands** defaults to `Execute voice command`.

-See the ``Accessibility`` section for more details.
+See the `Accessibility` section for more details.

 ## Web Search